AntanasMaziliauskas/Crypto_Telegram/README.md

   }
 ]
 ```

 ## Rules

+First of all you should create a file with rules.
 You can provide two types of files for the list of rules:
  - JSON
  - XML
-JSON example:
+> JSON example:
 ```
 [
 {"RuleID":0,"id":"90","price":3470.98,"rule":"lt","notified":false},